BitMind-AI/bitmind-subnet/docs/Mining.md

 ## Train

-To see performance improvements over the base modelS, you'll need to train on more data, modify hyperparameters, or try a different modeling strategy altogether.
+To see performance improvements over the base models, you'll need to train on more data, modify hyperparameters, or try a different modeling strategy altogether.
 Happy experimenting!

 *We are working on a unified interface for training models, but for now, each model has its own training script and logging systems that are functionality independent.*